Marieke Hardy: Television

 Working in the entertainment industry from a young age as an actress, Hardy appeared in such television programs as The Henderson Kids II, All Together Now, Neighbours, A Country Practice and various television commercials before pursuing a career as a scriptwriter.

-In 2005, Hardy co-wrote and produced a 22-episode drama series for the Seven Network called Last Man Standing.
+In 2005, Hardy co-wrote and produced a 22-episode drama series for the Seven Network called Last Man Standing, starring Rodger Corser, Travis McMahon and Matt Passmore.
 The series struggled to gain ratings for its prime-time slot and was cancelled after one series.

 Hardy was a regular panellist (or book club member) on the ABC1 literary review show, First Tuesday Book Club.

+From 2008, Hardy wrote 11 episodes of Packed to the Rafters, starting with the third episode of the first season.
+She wrote episodes for every season up to the fourth.

 After leaving Triple J in 2010, Hardy returned to television writing, working on the Comedy Channel advertising industry sitcom 30 Seconds.

-Since 2008, Hardy has written 11 episodes of Packed to the Rafters, starting with the third episode of the first series.
-She has written episodes for every series up to the fourth.

-In 2011, with Kirsty Fisher, she co-created and co-wrote a six-part TV series Laid for the ABC.
+In 2011, with Kirsty Fisher, she co-created and co-wrote six-part TV series Laid for the ABC.

-In 2021, it was announced that Hardy was part of the writing team for the new version of Heartbreak High, she also served as a writer on ABC series Barons.
+In 2021, it was announced that Hardy was part of the writing team for the new version of Heartbreak High.
+She also served as a writer on ABC series Barons.

 In 2024, it was announced that Hardy was part of the writing team for Stan series Sunny Nights.

 Newspaper columnist and blog

 Hardy penned a blog called Reasons You Will Hate Me under the pseudonym "Ms Fits" which won a Bloggie award for Best Australia/New Zealand blog in 2008.

-She wrote commentary columns for The Age newspaper's "Green Guide" TV section ("Back Chat") and "Life & Style" ("formally A2") section, as well a contributing to Frankie magazine.
+She wrote commentary columns for The Age newspaper's "Green Guide" TV section ("Back Chat") and "Life & Style" ("formally A2") section, as well as contributing to Frankie magazine.
 She resigned from the "Green Guide" in November 2009 due to other writing commitments.